d2l-ai/d2l-en/chapter_deep-learning-computation/parameters.md

 ## Tied Parameters

 In some cases, we want to share model parameters across multiple layers.
 For instance when we want to find good word embeddings we may decide to use the same parameters both for encoding and decoding of words.
 We discussed one such case when we introduced :numref:`sec_model_construction`.
-Let us see how to do this a bit more elegantly.
+Let's see how to do this a bit more elegantly.
 In the following we allocate a dense layer and then use its parameters specifically to set those of another layer.

 ```{.python .input  n=14}
 net = nn.Sequential()